somebeaver/Lowrider.js/README.md

 together to create complex UI's.

-Lowrider.js also provides unopinionated functionality for building web based applications, such as component state**, **component caching, HTML5 drag-and-drop, infinite scroll, content rendering, data binding, Element creation, and more.
+Lowrider.js also provides unopinionated functionality for building web based applications, such as component state, component caching, HTML5 drag-and-drop, infinite scroll, content rendering, data binding, Element creation, and more.